-PhD Student Interviews
+PhD Experience Interviews

 Wondering what it’s like to do a PhD?
 And how you can develop your career after you gain your PhD?
 We’ve interviewed a variety of PhD students at different stages of their degree and PhD holders that have developed their careers and businesses in different directions, to help answer this for you.

 View the profiles below to gain an insight into the life of PhD student – from their typical day to their biggest challenges and personal advice.
 Click here to read our interviews with PhD holders.

 Noelia is just two months away from submitting her PhD thesis at the University of East Anglia.
 Her research focuses on the application and the study of novel tissue engineering strategies for tendon repair, aiming to overcome some limitations from current therapies.

 Harneet’s heading into the fourth year of her PhD at the University of Leicester.
 Her research looks at the electrical currents in the Earth’s magnetosphere: how they change with time, and under different conditions.

 Adam’s about to start his fifth year of PhD research at the University of Massachusetts Amherst, where he’s earning a doctorate in anthropology as an affiliated researcher with the University of Iceland’s medical school.

 Charlene is a 5th year PhD candidate at the University of Wisconsin-Madison.
 She studies depression and neuroticism in people with Temporal Lobe Epilepsy (TLE) using MR Imaging and behavioural tests.